Gwali-1/Tonado-rest/README.md

 ![alt text](/static/readme.png)

-# This is a demo web app that implements some of the features in the tonado web framework
+# This is a demo web app implemented with some of the features in the tonado as a web framework

-Its a simple web app that has username and password authentication routes and endpoints that asynchronously query an external API
+Its a simple web app that has username and password authentication routes and an endpoint that that asynchronously query an external API

-others tonado features show cased here inclue
+_others tonado features showcased/ used in this demo include_

 - The templating language
 - Applying application confguration settings